The Power of Niche

 2. You can run group programmes and memberships

-If you want to run group online programmes or memberships you will need a clear target market and way that you help your customers.
-For any sort of group programme to work, the only way to do that in a leveraged way without burning yourself out trying to be all things to all people is to create a journey that everyone can go through at pretty much the same time and come out with a similar result.
-It’s also hard to get people to commit to a group programme that is overly broad in nature – we are all busy and nobody wants to waste time sitting through through a lot of content and sessions that don’t feel directly relevant to them.
-(If you’re considering starting a membership then check out this great session “Talking all Things Memberships” that I did last week with my business mentor Stu McLaren – I know it will leave you feeling inspired!).
+If you want to run group online programmes or memberships you will need a clear target market and way that you help that specific group.
+For any sort of group programme to work, the only way to do that in a leveraged way, without burning yourself out trying to be all things to all people, is to create a journey that everyone can go through at pretty much the same time and come out with a similar result.
+It’s also hard to get people to commit to a group programme that is overly broad in nature – we are all busy and nobody wants to waste time sitting through a lot of content and sessions that don’t feel directly relevant to them.

 3. You’ll get more invitations

 As a specialist you are far more likely to get the reaction “Oh, I love the sound of that – would you come and talk to my community/audience/members?” than as a generalist.
 This means that you’ll get more invitations to speak, to be interviewed as an expert, and do podcast interviews – which in turn all helps to reach more people and puts your business on the map.

 4 You’ll do a lot less work to stand out a lot more.

 When you introduce yourself as a “hypnotherapist”, “reiki practitioner”, “accountant”, “transformational coach” or in my case “sales trainer” or “business coach” it is so much harder to stand out from all the other people who do what you do.
 When you can say “I help this specific group of people solve this specific problem” it is so much easier for people to get that “oh, that’s me!” feeling and want to know more.

 Are you resisting a niche?